Foski10/Rainbow_Role/README.md

 npm install
 ```

+After installing NPM, go into java script terminal and type **node main.js**

+Then enter your bot token and Server ID

-Thats it!
+And thats it!
 Feel free to use the code for your programs.

 ![alt text](https://media.discordapp.net/attachments/747516818092195872/747524633938493440/unknown.png?width=471&height=631)